has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> The only way to rectify our reasonings is to make them as tangible as those of the mathematicians, so that we can find our error at a glance, and when there are disputes among persons, we can simply say: Let us calculate, without further ado, to see who is right.
+> It seems probable that once the machine thinking method had started, it would not take long to outstrip our feeble powers...
+At some stage therefore, we should have to expect the machines to take control.
 >
-> — *Gottfried Wilhelm Leibniz* (Mathematics)
+> — *Alan Turing* (Computer Scientist)
 <!-- /DAILY QUOTE -->